 The Michigan Department of Natural Resources gets many questions this time of year about Michigan’s snakes.
+Mi. is home to 18 species of snakes, 17 of which are harmless to humans.

 Eighteen different species of snake call Michigan home, but only one of them poses any real harm to humans.“Whether you think snakes are terrifying or totally cool, it is best just to leave them be,” said Hannah Schauer, wildlife communications coordinator for the DNR.